OrlaBr/five-app/README.md

  - User is able to edit/delete a record entry ‘Edit Five’
  - User is able to see all entries including their own ‘Our 5’
  - User is able to read about the app ‘About’
- - User can navigate the app using the top nav bar on large screens and hamburger side navbar
+ - User can navigate the app using the top nav bar on large screens and hamburger toggle side navbar

  ----

 ## Technologies
 - Programming languages:
     - HTML5 - used to build the foundation of the app and includes links to Materialize, Materialize JS, CSS, and Google Fonts.
     - CSS3 - styling
     - Javascript - interactive functionality to run Materialize framework
     - Python - backend functionality connecting html pages, Flask with the cloud database.
  - CSS Framework: <a href="https://materializecss.com/">Materialize</a>
  - Code Editor: <a href="https://gitpod.com">Gitpod</a> ~ I used Gitpod to build the full website.
  - Web Application: <a href="https://flask.palletsprojects.com/en/1.1.x/">Flask</a>